10th May 2019

 What can business process flows do?

-A business process flow definition is represented as a custom entity and an instance of a process is stored as a record within that entity.
-Each record is associated with a data record (such as an Account, Contact, Lead, or Opportunity) and in case of cross-entity processes, with a data record for each participating entity.
-With business process flows, you or your Microsoft Partner define a set of stages and steps that are then displayed in a control at the top of the form.
+A business process flow definition is represented as a custom entity.
+An instance of a process is stored as a record within that entity.
+Each record is associated with a data record (such as an Account, Contact, Lead, or Opportunity) and, in case of cross-entity processes, with a data record for each participating entity.
+With business process flows, you define a set of stages and steps that are then displayed in a control at the top of the form.

 Each stage contains a group of steps.
 Each step represents a field where data can be entered.
 People advance to the next stage by using the Next Stage button.
 You can make a step business required so that people must enter data before they can proceed to the next stage.
 This is commonly called ”stage-gating”.

-What if your current business processes aren’t strictly linear.
-For example, a member may have different processes depending on if a lead is looking for a monthly or annual membership.
+What if your current business processes aren’t strictly linear?
+For example, a lead may have different processes, depending on if they’re looking for a monthly or annual membership.

-Branching is easily customised through the Microsoft Dynamics 365 CRM configuration UI.
-Here you can also create a new Business Process Flow for a single entity or to move across out of the box or customer entities.
+Branching is easily customised through the Microsoft Dynamics 365 configuration interface.
+You can also create a new business process flow for a single entity or to move across out-of-the-box entities.

-Partners can programmatically update Business Process Flows to collapse the process control bar, advance to the next Stage or skip a stage.
+Your Microsoft partner can programmatically update the platform to collapse the process control bar, advance to the next stage or skip a stage.

-It’s also possible to change the existing Business Process Flow to a completely different flow based on the data steps that have been filled or the stage that has been entered.
-These automated options reduce clicks and improve user adoption by making Business Process Flows even more user friendly.
-The support for rule based branching and non-linear processes allow more users take advantage of this powerful business process tool.
+It’s also possible to change the existing business process flow to a completely different flow, based on the data steps that have been filled or the stage that has been entered.
+These automated options reduce clicks and improve user adoption by making it even easier.
+The support for rule-based branching and non-linear processes allow more users take advantage of this powerful business process tool.

 What you need to know when designing business process flows with branches